Considering the style and character of your kitchen

 Every home has a story.
 Whether it’s been around for a hundred years or it’s a new development, there are qualities of your home that connect to its character.
 Think about when your house was built, and whether you’re planning on enhancing elements from the period of your home.
 Do you have a traditional home and want to use traditional-shaped handles?
 Or are you sticking to something more modern?
 Of course, you’re not limited to the period and style of your home, but it can really work well with the architecture to make it look like it belongs.

-Modern homes are sleeker with hardly any details, so it’s really a blank canvas for you to unleash your creativity on.
-If you want to add traditional elements to a contemporary home, then you can do just that by experimenting with flooring patterns, shaped handles, Belfast sinks and gas hobs.
+Modern homes are sleeker with hardly any details, so it’s a blank canvas for you to unleash your creativity on.
+If you want to add traditional elements to a contemporary home, experiment with flooring patterns, Belfast sinks, and gas hobs.